Nick-tab/datasciencecoursera/HelloWorld.md

 ---
-title: "helloworld.md"
+title: "HelloWorld.md"
 author: "Nick-tab"
 date: "9/9/2020"
 output: html_document
 ---

-##This is a markdown file
+## This is a Markdown file